amitayh/hive-api-scala/README.md

 ### Configuration
 The entry point to the Wix Hive API is the `HiveClient` class.
 You can initialize the class using a configuration file or by passing it the configuration values.

-To use the configuration file ('reference.conf') just don't pass any parameters to the HiveClient() apply method.
+If you use the HiveClient() apply method you'll get the configurations from the configurations file ('reference.conf').
+You can override any parameter by passing it to the apply method or using the constructor.

 ####The configuration file looks like:
 ``` scala